 4 WHEEL MACHINES

-As stated previously we have no plans to produce a 4 wheel bombe, however there is lot of interest in the subject so we are investigating the various models for technical interest reasons plus the fact that this often provides clues to earlier machines.
+As stated previously we have no plans to produce a 4 wheel bombe, however, there is a lot of interest in the subject so we are investigating the various models for technical interest reasons plus the fact that this often provides clues to earlier machines.
 The list is as follows

 GPO SENSING UNIT